AVM Transaction Format

 Outputs

-Outputs have four possible types: SECP256K1TransferOutput
+Outputs have four possible types: SECP256K1TransferOutput, SECP256K1MintOutput, NFTTransferOutput and NFTMintOutput.

 SECP256K1 Transfer Output